CodingConnect/ProcessingAtTheY/README.md

  * “Getting Started with Processing” is a good place to start.
  * If you’re interested in learning more about the Raspberry Pi, check out “Getting Started with the Raspberry Pi.”
 5. Check out the processing.org/examples page to see how different parts of the Processing programming language to make programs.
-6. Share a Processing program you made with anyone in the world connected to the internet.
+6. <a href="http://hello.processing.org/gallery/">Share a Processing program you made with anyone in the world connected to the internet.</a>
 7. Find out how and where you can print out a piece of art you made in Processing.
-You may want to use photo paper and a sufficiently large size() so that your image looks smooth when you print it and not blocky and pixelated.
+You may want to use photo paper and a sufficiently large <a href="https://processing.org/reference/size_.html">size()</a> so that your image looks smooth when you print it and not blocky and pixelated.
 8. Draw out what you envision making on paper, and ask about what you might need to learn to make what you’re thinking about.

 # After This Week